HackTricks-wiki/hacktricks/windows/active-directory-methodology/bloodhound.md

 ### Windows

-You can download the [Ingestors from the github](https://github.com/BloodHoundAD/BloodHound/tree/master/Collectors).\
 They have several options but if you want to run SharpHound from a PC joined to the domain, using your current user and extract all the information you can do:

 ```